oneeve8/kobble-data/content/videonarrativehowto.md

 Presentation
 Folder
 Link

-Cut and Copy and Edit Items
+You will also learn how to:
-Edit, move and delete Items
+Cut, copy, move and delete Items

-Using Markdown
+Markdown